 Review of the Yarra Planning Scheme (2014)

 A review of the Yarra Planning Scheme was undertaken in 2014.
 The review suggested the current Yarra Planning Scheme lacked an overarching, evidence-based narrative for projected housing and employment growth in the municipality which might be used to assess the merits of individual planning proposals.
-As growth of both housing and employment continues it is expected that there will be a competition for land and other assets in Yarra.
-The review noted that it is important to carefully manage and protect certain assets, and facilitate growth in locations that will provide benefit for current generations but also be sustainable into the future.
+As growth of both housing and employment continues, it is expected that there will be a competition for land and other assets in Yarra.
+The review noted that it is important to carefully manage and protect certain assets, and facilitate growth in locations that will provide benefit for current generations, but also be sustainable into the future.

 The review identified a lack of local spatial plans, including plans for activity and neighbourhood centres, economic clusters, urban renewal locations and other commercial areas.
 It further suggests that the roles and strengths of activity centres in particular need to be defined, and strategies to meet the projected demand for retail and activity centre facilities need to identified.

 The review notes that with the 2013 changes to the VPP zones by the State Government there is now greater flexibility in the location of commercial and retail activity in employment zones.
-In particular there is greater opportunity for new retail nodes to develop in C2 zoned areas such as Hoddle Street and this possibility should be considered in future policy development.
+In particular, there is greater opportunity for new retail nodes to develop in C2 zoned areas such as Hoddle Street, and this possibility should be considered in future policy development.

 Redevelopment of the Alphington Paper Mill (Amcor site)

-The 16.5ha former Amcor paper-mill site in Alphington identified as a Strategic Redevelopment Site within the Municipal Strategic Statement.
+The 16.5ha former Amcor paper-mill site in Alphington was identified as a Strategic Redevelopment Site within the Municipal Strategic Statement.
 It was also identified as a priority Urban Renewal Area within the Central Sub-region of Plan Melbourne (2014).
 It is one of the largest urban infill sites in Melbourne.

 In December 2015 Council approved a revised Development Plan for the Alphington Paper Mill.
 The approval allows for 2500 dwellings, and 11,500 commercial floor space and 13,500 retail floor space.
 It also secures 4.5% open space, 1700 square metres of community facilities and 5 percent affordable housing.